-Renter’s tend to think that if anything happens in their rental unit, the landlord or superintendent will take care of it.
-But that’s not always the case, especially when it comes to accidents, like fires.
+Renter’s insurance customers tend to think that if anything happens in their rental unit, the landlord or superintendent will take care of it.
+But that’s not always the case, especially when it comes to accidents like fires.
 And no landlord will cover the loss of personal items.
 But do you really need renter’s insurance?
 Is it worth the expense every month?

 Why should you get Renter’s Insurance?

 Renter’s insurance, sometimes called tenant’s insurance, should cover the stuff that your landlord’s insurance policy doesn’t.
 That is, everything that belongs to you.
 Your landlord should be responsible for the building itself — walls, windows, floors — but you’re responsible for everything else.
 You might even be held responsible if any damage is caused by your negligence, such as smashing a window with a golf club.
 It’s just an example.

 What does Renter’s Insurance Cover?

 Any policy you get should cover your belongings, the aforementioned liabilities in case of damage, and “loss of use.”